Taujor/Eis/README.md

 ## API

+Creates a new store.
 ```js
 const store = new Eis("any json serializable object or primitive value");
 ```

-Creates a new store.
+Returns the current state.
 ```js
 store.get()
 ```

-Returns the current state.
+Applies an update function or assigns a new value.
+The updater receives a cloned state object to mutate.
 ```js
 store.set(update)
 ```

-Applies an update function or assigns a new value.
-The updater receives a cloned state object to mutate.
+Registers a callback that runs whenever state changes and returns an unsubscribe function.
 ```js
 const unsubscribe = store.subscribe(listener)
 ```
-Registers a callback that runs whenever state changes.
-Returns an unsubscribe function.

 🧊 Why "Eis"?